BlueGhost147/OurGroceries/README.md

 ## Troubleshooting

+### If the frontend shows a Forbidden error:
+* open: localhost:4200/logout
+This can happen if an old auth token exits.
+The Llgout will clear the token.

-If django throws the error 'No such table'
+### If django throws the error 'No such table'

 ````bash
 python manage.py migrate --run-syncdb